 The thermostat is used to regulate the temperature of the coolant.
 If it starts to fail, it can act erratically, causing the gauge to jump up and down.
 Once it goes bad, it will no longer act this way.

-When the thermostat is stuck closed, the coolant isn’t able to flow, so the engine won’t get cooled off.
+When the thermostat is stuck closed, the coolant isn’t able to flow, meaning the engine won’t be able to cool off.
 Because of this, the motor overheats.

 If the thermostat is stuck open, engine temperatures are going to drop below normal.
 You may also have trouble getting heat out of the HVAC system.